- Education and Science»

 While from the side many sharks appear similar to other fish, if you look at them head on, some differences will become apparent.
 Most fish have oval-shaped heads when viewed from the front while sharks' heads have a more triangular appearance.
 Additionally, the difference in the pectoral fins is more obvious from the front with the shark's being well developed to help with swimming while fish tend to have smaller, less functional pectoral fins.

-Neither sharks nor other fish have skin as we think of it.
+Neither sharks nor other fish have skin as humans think of it.
 Most people are familiar with the scales that most fish are covered in.
 Sharks, however, are different and are covered by dermal denticles which are composed of material similar to teeth.
 Yes, just what a shark needs -- more teeth!
-The unique composition of these reduce drag and make it easier for sharks to swim quickly and quietly.
-Again we see that the shark is indeed designed to be a fierce hunter.
+The unique composition of these denticles reduce drag and make it easier for sharks to swim quickly and quietly.
+Again we see that the shark is indeed designed to be a fierce and capable hunter.
 Nature made shark skin so efficient, in fact, that man has based recent high-tech wetsuits designed for Olympic racing on it.
 It seems the term "fast as a shark" is well-earned.

 Most fish have gills that they pump water through to take in oxygen and dispose of carbon dioxide.
 They do this whether in motion or sitting still as they have everything they need to pump water through their system.
-Sharks are different in that they do not have the ability to pump water on their own and must rely on a process known as ram ventilation to take in and exhale water.
+Most sharks are different in that they do not have the ability to pump water on their own and must rely on a process known as ram ventilation to take in and exhale water.
 Basically this means the forward motion of the shark sends water into the mouth and forces it out through the gill slits.
 This is how they get their oxygen.
 There are some sharks, however, who can pump water through their respiratory system using their pharynx.

 The location of the gills and gill slits are different as well.
 A sharks gill slits are usually located behind their head while other fish have their gills behind the operculum, a bony flap that protects the gills.
 This is necessary for ram ventilation to work.
 Some sharks who live on the ocean floor and spend a great deal of time with their mouths buried in the sand take in water through an opening on the top of their head called a spiracle.

 The final difference I was able to discover between sharks and other fish is the way in which they reproduce.
 Fish generally release unfertilized eggs into the water where they are fertilized.
-Sharks, on the other hand (or should that be "fin"?), fertilize the eggs internally.
+Sharks, on the other hand (or perhaps that should be "the other fin"), fertilize the eggs internally.
 Some shark species carry the eggs until they are born alive while other species lay the fertilized eggs that later hatch.
 No matter how the babies are born, they are on their own from birth with neither the mother nor the father caring for the young.
 But as we have learned, sharks are formidable creatures and even the newborn sharks are pretty good at looking after themselves!

 Interesting Facts I Learned While Writing This Hub...